little-brother/dcim-list/README.md

 > Open Source CMDB and IT Documentation.

 :link: [Online demo](https://www.i-doit.org/demo-2/)

+## <a name = "intel"></a> [Intel DCM](http://www.intel.com/content/www/us/en/software/intel-dcm-product-detail.html) by Intel
+> Intel Data Center Manager provides power and thermal monitoring and management for servers, racks, and groups of servers in datacenters.
+Management console vendors (ISVs) and system integrators (SIs) can integrate Intel Data Center Manager into their console or command-line applications and provide high-value power management features to IT organizations.

 ## <a name = "dcimanager"></a> [DCImanager](https://www.ispsystem.com/software/dcimanager) by ISPsystem
 > DCImanager allows you to manage servers, VLAN, and all the necessary components from a single point of access.
 Automate server deployment and server provisioning, inventorize active servers and those on stand-by, keep track of electricity consumption and traffic, automatically add new equipment, as well as reboot servers remotely.